Sometimes all we see are blind ends.

-The last days of this journey I spent in an airbnb flat next to the spectacular shore of Peniche at the coast of Portugal.
-I decided to let all my amazing experience sink a bit before I’m making my next move to Lisboa from where I flew back to Germany.
-These previous weeks were full of social interaction.
+For the last days of this journey I booked an airbnb flat for myself – next to the spectacular shore of Peniche at the coast of Portugal.
+I decided to let all my amazing experience sink before I’m making my next move to Lisboa from where I would flew back to Germany.
+These previous weeks had been full of social interaction.
 All of a sudden I was alone in my head again – without any mission or entertainment.
-I felt a mix of contentment and gratitude because of all the blissful events of the past six weeks, but one night this feeling yield a cold emptiness.
+I felt a mix of contentment and gratitude, because of all the blissful events of the past six weeks, but that one night this feeling yield a cold emptiness.

-When the suffering became unbearable, I remembered something I already proclaimed multiple times: “I’m not my thoughts”.
+When the emptimess became unbearable, I remembered something I already proclaimed multiple times: “I’m not my thoughts”.
 Something inside of me rejuvenated.
 Controlled by an external force I lit a candle and sat down in front of it on the carpet.
-Automatically I settled in a lotus position and took one deep breath.
-Motionless I took one debreath after another until I could feel the tension releasing.
+Automatically I settled into a lotus position and took one deep breath.
+Motionless I took one breath after another until I could feel the tension releasing.

 When the time was right I came back to reality.
 I felt refreshed and relieved.
 I was looking forward for a good nights sleep.
 All I could say was “Thank you.”
 I checked the time.
 45 minutes had passed.
 I didn’t set any alarm.